buiapp/reaktiv/README.md

 ## Why reaktiv?

-If you've worked with modern frontend frameworks like React, Vue, or Angular, you're familiar with the power of reactive state management.
+If you've worked with modern frontend frameworks like React, Vue, SolidJS or Angular, you're familiar with the power of reactive state management.
 The idea is simple but transformative: when data changes, everything that depends on it updates automatically.

 While this pattern revolutionized frontend development, **its benefits are equally powerful in backend systems** where complex state management is often overlooked or implemented with brittle, ad-hoc solutions.